 I’ve been looking for an afternoon snack for the kids that is filling, tasty, sweet and looks like it would be really naughty (but actually isn’t!).
 These granola bars fit the bill perfectly!

-So what’s in Chocolate Hazelnut Granola Bars
+What’s in these Chocolate Hazelnut Granola Bars?

 With just a handful of ingredients you can have yourself a really delicious snack.
 They pack in the healthy fats with the peanut butter and hazelnuts while keeping you full for a long time after from the rolled oats.

 Rolled oats: Now I toasted my oats tossed in coconut oil and maple syrup as we love the crunch and taste that comes with the toasted oats.
 Saying that, toasting isn’t vital.
 If you prefer a softer bite to the bar, then just add them in as they are.

 Hazelnuts: An essential ingredient to these bars.
 Chocolate and hazelnut… well they make a perfect combination of flavours (think nutella!)

 Maple Syrup: The natural sweetener of the bar.
 (How good is the taste of maple syrup?
 I just looooove it!)

 Cocoa Powder: These aren’t called chocolate hazelnut granola bars for nothing.
 The cocoa brings in the chocolate look with the added health benefits that a small amount adds to the bars.
 A 1/4 cup between 10 bars- not much at all!

 Chocolate chips: Ok well I wanted to add a little bit of naughty into these bars, and dark chocolate is as good a naughty as you can get.
 Add half into the mix and drizzle the rest on top.
 Or drizzle the whole lot on the top to create a layer.
 Either way the bitter notes of the dark chocolate offsets the sweetness perfectly.